-The statement of net position and the statement of activities report the governmental activities for the School District, which encompass all of the School District's services, including instruction, support services, community services, and food services.
+The statement of net position and the statement of activities report the governmental activities for the School District, which encompass all of the School District's services, including instruction, support services, community services, athletics, and food services (milk and hot lunch fund).
 Property taxes, unrestricted state aid (foundation allowance revenue), and state and federal grants finance most of these activities.